ekkis/sms-receive/README.md

 ```
 npm install sms-receive --save
 ```

-## Loading the module
+## API

-In the usual manner, simply require the package:
+Load the module in the usual manner, by requiring the package:
 ```
 const sms = require('sms-receive');
 ```

-## API

 ### numbers()

 Returns an array of objects comprising phone numbers available for receipt of